Maranoa River

-The Maranoa River, part of the Murray-Darling basin, is a river situated in South West Queensland, Australia.
+The Maranoa River, part of the Murray-Darling basin, is a river in South West Queensland, Australia.

 Course and features

 Formed by the confluence of the west and east branches of the river, the Maranoa River rises on the Consuelo Tableland in the Carnarvon National Park.
 The valleys in the river's catchment area are broad rather than gorge-like as in the nearby Carnarvon Gorge, with isolated bluffs and pillars of sandstone on sandy plains.
 The Maranoa passes through Mitchell and flows south towards St George.
 The river reaches its confluence with the Balonne River north of St George.
 The Balonne eventually flows into the Darling River (via a few branches), so it contributes to the Murray-Darling Basin.
 From source to mouth, the Maranoa is joined by 31 tributaries including the Merivale River and descends 366 m over its 519 km course.

 The Warrego Highway crosses the river at Mitchell.